ComputationalAgingLab/ComputAge/README.md

 ## Acknowledgments

-We thank the [biolearn](https://bio-learn.github.io/data.html) team for providing inspiration and many useful tools that were helpful during the initial development of this library.
+We thank the [biolearn](https://bio-learn.github.io/data.html) team for providing inspiration and many useful tools that were helpful during the initial development stage of this library.